github/docs/content/authentication/securing-your-account-with-two-factor-authentication-2fa/disabling-two-factor-authentication-for-your-personal-account.md

 {% data reusables.two_fa.mandatory-2fa-contributors-2023 %}
 {% endif %}

-{% warning %}
+> [!WARNING]

-**Warning:** If you're a member{% ifversion fpt or ghec %}, billing manager,{% endif %} or outside collaborator to a public repository of an organization that requires two-factor authentication and you disable 2FA, you'll be automatically removed from the organization, and you'll lose your access to their repositories.
+> If you're a member{% ifversion fpt or ghec %}, billing manager,{% endif %} or outside collaborator to a public repository of an organization that requires two-factor authentication and you disable 2FA, you'll be automatically removed from the organization, and you'll lose your access to their repositories.
 To regain access to the organization, re-enable two-factor authentication and contact an organization owner.

-{% endwarning %}

 We strongly recommend using two-factor authentication (2FA) to secure your account.
 If you need to disable 2FA, we recommend re-enabling it as soon as possible.